flujoo/flujoo.github.io/content/en/my-approach-to-automatic-musical-composition/index.md

 This might be how a Japanese Beethoven would have composed it.

+## Discussion

+Here are my responses to some comments on [Hacker News](https://news.ycombinator.com/item?id=30321645).

+### Limitations

+To be completely automatic, [ch0p1n](https://github.com/flujoo/ch0p1n) should be able to

+1. analyze
+2. generate
+3. manipulate
+4. select

+musical materials to generate music.

+Specifically, it should be able to analyze musical structures, generate core musical materials, manipulate these materials to produce more, and select musically good materials to make semantically rather than syntactically correct music.

+For now, [ch0p1n](https://github.com/flujoo/ch0p1n) can at best provide only a framework for manipulating given materials to generate music.

+### Deep Learning

+I have only very general knowledge of deep learning, but I think it is more promising than any other manual approach in automatic composition.
+I will spend time study it.

+### Terrible Result?

+Some comments say the final generated music sounds terrible, which I can only partially agree.

+All music pieces in this blog are generated with [MuseScore](https://musescore.org/en).
+To make the music sound less mechanical or less terrible, you need to carefully adjust dynamics, tempos, pedals, etc. And even so, the music may still sound unsatisfactory.
+The original Beethoven's sonate generated with MuseScore sounds bad even with dynamics and articulations added.

+However, [ch0p1n](https://github.com/flujoo/ch0p1n) can only deal with pitch and durational aspects of music for now, but to make music sound good, you need to adjust a lot of variables.
+This is also why I said deep learning is more promising.

+Some comments think the terribleness results from that [ch0p1n](https://github.com/flujoo/ch0p1n) can only generate syntactically correct music which may be musically meaningless.
+While I agree that [ch0p1n](https://github.com/flujoo/ch0p1n) has this limitation, I do believe in most cases, syntactically correct music is good enough to sound good.

+I will generate more convincing music with [ch0p1n](https://github.com/flujoo/ch0p1n) in the future.

 [^1]: Nierhaus, G. (2009).
 Algorithmic Composition: Paradigms of Automated Music Generation.
 Springer Science & Business Media.

 [^2]: Caplin, William E. (2013).
 Analyzing Classical Form: an Approach for the Classroom.
 Oxford and New York: Oxford University Press.